-Ilha de Queimada Grande is a small island, measuring only 106 acres but containing between 2,000 to 4,000 golden lancehead pit vipers.
+Ilha de Queimada Grande is a small island, measuring only 106 acres but containing between 2,000 and 4,000 golden lancehead pit vipers.
 The island is the only natural home to these critically endangered species of snakes.
 Golden lanceheads got trapped on the island at the end of the last ice age, which caused the island to separate from the mainland.
 The snakes adapted to their environment and began to increase in population.

 Golden Lanceheads (Bothrops insularis)

 Golden lanceheads are venomous pit vipers that grow between 28 and 35 inches but can occasionally attain 46 inches.
-As its name hints, the species has a pale yellowish-brown skin marked with dorsal blotches that vary in shape and size.
+As its name hints, the species has pale yellowish-brown skin marked with dorsal blotches that vary in shape and size.
 However, their bellies are a uniform cream or pale-yellow color.